umm-maybe/AI_Art_tagger_bot/README.md

-# NSFW tagger bot for image submissions to automate moderation
+# AI tagger bot for image submissions to automate moderation

-This bot uses a neural net to flair/remove new image submissions to subreddits as NSFW or not to automate moderation.
+This bot uses a neural net to flair/remove new image submissions to subreddits as AI-generated or not to automate moderation.

 ## Installation

-Clone repo with `git clone https://github.com/dwalone/NSFWtagger_bot.git`
+Clone repo with `git clone https://github.com/umm-maybe/AI_Art_tagger_bot.git`

 Install dependencies with `pip install -r requirements.txt`

-(You may have to also run `pip install --upgrade nudenet` to install further dependencies)

 ### Usage

+If you don't have one, you will need a Huggingface account, which is free and can be obtained here: https://huggingface.co/join

+Once you have your account, go to https://huggingface.co/settings/tokens to generate a READ token for use with this bot.

 Create new Reddit user and make it a moderator of your subreddit(s), or use an existing moderator user.